smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 ## Overview

 The interface connects to a computer with the Teensy's micro-USB connector.
-To the computer it looks like a USB sound card and two serial ports.
+To the computer it presents as a USB sound card and two serial ports.
 The first serial port is connected to the radio and can be used for CAT control or programming.
 The blue and green "TX" and "RX" LEDs light up whenever a byte is sent or received.
 This serial port can also be used for PTT via one of its control lines (RTS or DTR.)